 3. Amazon Ads

 A relative newcomer in terms of being a full-service PPC platform is Amazon Ads.
-Although this platform is best suited for those eCommerce brands selling across a variety of channels including Amazon, they are currently the third most popular PPC platform.
+Although this platform is best suited for those eCommerce brands selling across a variety of channels including Amazon, it is currently the third most popular PPC campaign platform.

 Considering a whopping 80 million Americans are Amazon Prime members, it shouldn’t be a big surprise.
 Here are four PPC campaign types Amazon offers eCommerce advertisers: